 The Neapolitan Mastiff needs a firm hand when training, but they also need love and patience.
 When they're trained, you'll find that they're a wonderful, caring, and loyal companion who will gladly risk their life to defend yours.

 Neapolitan Mastiffs are generally healthy, but like all breeds, they can be subject to certain health conditions.
 Not all Neos will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 - Hip Dysplasia: This is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
-X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program (PennHIP).
 Dogs with hip dysplasia should not be bred.
 Hip dysplasia is hereditary, but it can be worsened by environmental factors, such as rapid growth from a high-calorie diet or injuries incurred from jumping or falling on slick floors.

 - Elbow Dysplasia: This is a heritable condition common to large-breed dogs.
 It's thought to be caused by different growth rates of the three bones that make up the dog's elbow, causing joint laxity.
 This can lead to painful lameness.
 Your vet may recommend surgery to correct the problem, or medication to control the pain.